 Even in “normal” years, the holidays can be stressful.
 Finding perfect gifts, delighting children with holiday magic-and then sharing it all in social media posts is a lot of pressure.

-This year, we’re adding the burden of worrying about our health and facing the reality that celebrations won’t look like they usually do.
+Anyway, coming back to the topic, this year, in addition to all the other holiday activities and work, we’re adding the burden of worrying about our health and facing the reality that celebrations won’t look like they usually do.
 If this brings up feelings for you, you’re not alone.

 Acknowledge the Grief